Skip to main content

 How are walking routes to school assessed?

-The criteria used to determine the eligibility to receive free school transport is based on walking distance, measured by the shortest, available walking route.
+The criteria used to determine the eligibility to receive free school transport is based on walking distance measured by the shortest, available walking route.
 A route is considered to be available if it is safe for a learner to walk alone or, if appropriate for the age of the learner, accompanied by an appropriate adult.

-In determining the comparative safety of a walking route, the Council will conduct an assessment of the risks that escorting parents/carers and learners might encounter along the route between home and school.
+In determining the comparative safety of a walking route, the Council and / or independent assessors, will conduct an assessment of the risks that escorting parents/carers and learners might encounter along the route between home and school.
 The assessment of a route will take place at the time of the day and on the days of the week that learners would be expected to use the route.
 It will take a road safety perspective and follow the Welsh Government Statutory Guidance on Risk Assessing Walked Routes to School.

 How will I know the distance from my home address to the school address?